varunsingh1409/zomato_landing_page/README.md

 # zomato_landing_page
-using only html and css i have tried to make zomato landing page
+using only html and css I have tried to make zomato landing page